awsdocs/aws-iot-docs/developerguide/device-shadow-data-flow.md

 When the light bulb comes online, it sends its current state to the Device Shadow service by sending an MQTT message to the `$aws/things/myLightBulb/shadow/update` topic\.

+**Note**
+Device Shadows are created the first time an attempt is made to update it\.
+The Device Shadow service will detect that a shadow doesn't exist and will create one\.
+If the shadow exists, it will be updated\.

- To simulate this, use the AWS IoT MQTT client to publish the following message to the `$aws/things/myLightbulb/shadow/update` topic:
+ To simulate this, use the AWS IoT MQTT client to publish the following message to the `$aws/things/myLightBulb/shadow/update` topic:

 ```
 {